nmattia/onyx/README.md

 > **Warning**
 >
-> Onyx is very much a work in progress. only a subset of the Nix syntax is supported.
+> Onyx is very much a work in progress.
+Only a subset of the Nix syntax is supported.

 You can try Onyx online: [nmattia.github.io/onyx](https://nmattia.github.io/onyx/)